ntv-wangjian/uplayer.js/README.md

 ## Limitations
 - G711 audio codec is not support
 - MP3 audio codec is currently not working on IE11 / Edge
-- HTTP FLV live stream is not currently working on all browsers, see [livestream.md](docs/livestream.md)
+- HTTP FLV live stream is not currently working on all browsers